How to release ChrysoLiv (Green lacewing larvae)

 Can you store lacewing larvae?

-We recommend releasing the predators immediately upon arrival.
+Releasing the predators immediately upon arrival is recommended.

 How to check the quality of the predators?